 Research

-Most discussions about AI in research treat it as a topic — something to study, regulate, or comment on.
-I treat it as a method.
-Over the past few years, I’ve been rebuilding parts of my research practice around frontier AI tools: large-scale legal-text analysis, citation network mapping, and AI-assisted economic interpretation of regulatory corpora.
-The published and forthcoming work below is the result.
-The older publication record below shows where the questions come from.
+Plenty of researchers write about AI.
+I’d rather use it.
+Over the past few years I’ve rebuilt part of my research practice around frontier AI tools: large-scale analysis of legal texts, citation-network mapping, and economic interpretation of regulatory corpora.
+The projects below are the result.
+The publication record underneath shows where the questions come from.

 Method